 Having clean, well-defined iconography works really well for iOS 7-style icons, but don’t restrict yourself to just iconography on subtle gradients.
 As long as your icon is fairly flat and you keep shadows and highlights to a minimum it should fit in just fine.

 All the stock iOS 7 icons are designed around the same grid so they all have a sense of balance and work in harmony.
 You don’t have to work to this grid system, but I would recommend you take it into account as it will help your app sit nicely alongside Apple’s own apps.

 Game icons are the exception in all of this; they shouldn’t follow the iOS 7 icon guidelines.
 Games need to look fun and exciting, and most of the time they actually benefit from being highly detailed.
-If all games adopted the flat iOS 7 style of icon it’d be pretty boring, not to mention near on impossible for them to convey what style of gameplay and graphics the player can expect.
+If all games adopted the flat iOS 7 style of an icon it’d be pretty boring, not to mention near on impossible for them to convey what style of gameplay and graphics the player can expect.

 A quick word about icon borders

 Don’t use them.
-They look ugly, and simply don’t fit in anymore.
+They look ugly and simply don’t fit in anymore.
 The same goes for the faux 3D effect that makes an icon appear as though it’s been tilted back by 45º or so.
-This style of icon looks outdated, over designed and gaudy alongside the new cleaner icons found in iOS 7.
+This style of icon looks outdated, over-designed and gaudy alongside the new cleaner icons found in iOS 7.

 Apple have changed the shape of icons in iOS 7 and this has made all iOS 6 based icons using borders or faux 3D look poorly designed.
 Apple could easily change the shape of icons again in iOS 8, so it’s probably best to avoid either of these effects.